Auditor General of Ontario

-The Auditor General of Ontario is an independent officer of the Legislative Assembly of Ontario to aid accountability by conducting independent audits of Ontario provincial government operations.
+The auditor general of Ontario (vérificateur général de l'Ontario) is an independent officer of the Legislative Assembly of Ontario to aid accountability by conducting independent audits of Ontario provincial government operations.
 The office was created in 1869.

 Office

-The Auditor General is appointed by the Legislative Assembly of Ontario (formerly by the Governor in Council) for a 10-year term.
-Removal of the Auditor General requires approval by the legislature.
+The auditor general is appointed by the Legislative Assembly of Ontario (formerly by the governor in Council) for a 10-year term.
+Removal of the auditor general requires approval by the legislature.

 History

 The auditor's office was created in 1869.

 Before 1886, the auditor's office was an adjunct of the Treasury Department.
 Since the passage of the 1886 Audit Act, the office has evolved (after the 1950 Audit Act) into an independent provincial agency.
-With the passage of the 1978 Audit Act, the auditor general no longer submits his or her findings to the provincial cabinet, but to the Speaker of the Legislative Assembly of Ontario (and thereby reports back to the legislature).
+With the passage of the 1978 Audit Act (later renamed Auditor General Act in 2004), the auditor general no longer submits his or her findings to the provincial cabinet, but to the Speaker of the Legislative Assembly of Ontario (and thereby reports back to the legislature).

-Following the abolition of the Office of the Environmental Commissioner of Ontario by the provincial government of Premier Doug Ford in 2019, responsibilities for the enforcement and administration of the Environmental Bill of Rights were transferred to the Auditor General's office.
+Following the abolition of the Office of the Environmental Commissioner of Ontario by the provincial government of Premier Doug Ford in 2019, responsibilities for the enforcement and administration of the Environmental Bill of Rights were transferred to the auditor general's office.
 Serving as an Assistant Auditor General, the first Commissioner of the Environment, Jerry V. DiMarco, was announced on July 8, 2019.
 Following his departure to the federal Office of the Auditor General, DiMarco was subsequently replaced by Tyler Schulz.

 The office is based in Toronto, Ontario.
 The most recent auditors general are chartered accountants by profession, but early appointees did not necessarily have an accounting or audit background.